gdwnldsKSC/WinQEMU/ReadMe.md

 to the command arguments part of the WinQemuTest project to reproduce the 'test' environment or the paths of your choosing now that we can specify arbitrary paths.

-From a bash shell (or WSL) run ./hxtool -h < qemu-options.hx > qemu-options.h
+From a bash shell (or WSL) run ./hxtool -h < qemu-options.hx > qemu-options.def
 As well do the same thing for qemu-monitor.hx > qemu-monitor.h

 Rebaselined on upstream vl.c which now (as of a few iterations ago) uses that header